JainamShah3008/medicine-order-api/README.md

 - Node.js
 - Express.js
-- MongoDB (expected based on structure)
+- MySQL (expected based on structure)
 - dotenv for environment variables
 - Joi for validation
 - Multer for file uploads
+- Sequelize for ORM
+- bcrypt for password hashing
+- jsonwebtoken for authentication
+- winston for logging
+- express-async-errors for async error handling
+- express-useragent for user agent information
+- helmet for security
+- cors for cross-origin resource sharing
+- nodemon for development

 ---